Digital Transformation in Manufacturing: 3D Printing

 Through our work with additive manufacturing, we effectively utilize distributed manufacturing.
 Our research and development team in Silicon Valley works seamlessly with local production groups as well as with those at a smart factory in Singapore, where final parts are manufactured.
 Digital files are exchanged for prototyping and final production parts, streamlining the whole manufacturing process.

-Reaching Your Top Digital Transformation Goals with 3D Printing
+Digital Transformation in Manufacturing: Reaching Your Goals with 3D Printing

 In Jabil's 2018 Digital Transformation Trends Survey, we asked respondents about their top business goals around digital transformation initiatives in the coming years.
 Some of the most important ones included: